Helpers

 ignore inherited properties and should only be used with POJOs.

 allowed.
-For black-listing properties, have a look at omit
+For black-listing properties, have a look at omit.

-allows for the composition of
+Similar to compose, pipe allows for the composition of

 functions, but takes its functions in a left-to-right fashion, which is the